yakubmd6364/uipath-quicksort-automation/README.md

 # UiPath Quicksort Automation

-This UiPath project implements the **Quicksort algorithm** to sort an array of integers using workflow automation.
+This UiPath project implements the **Quicksort algorithm** to sort an array of integers.
 It demonstrates how recursion and the divide‑and‑conquer approach can be achieved within UiPath Studio.

 ## Features